v4for/v4for.github.io/README.md

-# Welcome to the Game Repository
+# Welcome to the Vafor Repository

 ## Requesting Games
 If you would like to request a game, please open an issue in this repository.
 This is the quickest way for me to see your request.